WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/lists.md

 In most contexts, capitalize each list item.
 End each list item with a period or corresponding sentence-ending punctuation.

 Don't add end punctuation in the following cases:
-- If the item consists of a single word.
+- If the item consists of a single word or fewer than three words.
 - If the item doesn't include a verb.
-- If the item is entirely link text or a title.
+- If the item is entirely link text, a title, heading, subheading, or a string.
-- If the item is entirely in code font.
+- If the item is entirely in code font or a UI label.

 [info] **Note:** These exceptions apply to individual list items, so it may happen that a list might have some items with end punctuation, and some without end punctuation.
 To avoid this, use a parallel syntax for all items such that all items either have or don't have end punctuation. [/info]